richardgourley/django-wagtail-stepbystep/README.md

 33. **Load Bootstrap JS files**

-You could use the downloaded Bootstrap Javascript files (as we did with the SCSS files) but you can also use a CDN as shown below if you don't need to modify them.
+You could use the downloaded Bootstrap Javascript files (as we did with the SCSS files) but you can also use a CDN as shown below.

+In this guide, we are only using a little Bootstrap JS for the navbar and we don't need to modify any other JS files so we'll add the Bootstrap JS via a CDN:

 In 'base.html', under {# Global javascript #}